 Listicles are the BuzzFeed-style mini articles that are the staple of the new media age of content marketing.
 These take relatively little effort to create, but are interesting and sharable.
 Listicles work best when they talk about things that people can identify themselves with, common traits, behaviors, or emotional reactions that we all share.
 Since everyone in the world has to deal with money, financial firms are uniquely poised to make relatable listicles.

 Articles are keyword dense and great for SEO, and are the real foundation of any content marketing plan.
 How-to articles are a great way to answer those questions we’ve been talking about.
 Articles can also do double work, as a skilled designer can easily turn the information presented in an article into a killer infographic.
+In the B2B space, for example, a financial firm may also implement data and analytics to track company visitors to a website.

 Content marketing for a financial firm is certainly a bit more challenging than doing it for GoPro, but it’s certainly not impossible.
 Indeed, it even has some advantages: not everyone can relate to a deep sea diver, but people can relate to someone with money problems.
 In the end, content marketing is all about relatability and answering people’s questions.